alxndr/blog/_posts/2023-05-11-recursive-techdebt-upgrade-ticket.md

 ---
 title: how to consistently pay back dependency tech-debt in an Agile environment
-tags: [Agile, techdebt, dependencies, software management]
+tags: [agile, techdebt, dependencies, software management]
 ---

 _tldr: make a 'recursive' ticket which you continually schedule for future sprints… Product will hate it initially, but will love it eventually_